mcbsf/Times-Series/README.md

 # Time-Series
-to do exercises and projects of the doutor IA course i did in my graduation for my scientific research
+to do exercises and projects of the doutor IA course I did in my undergraduation for my scientific research